uu-sml/sml-book-page/index.md

 1. **Introduction** (not in draft yet)
 2. **Supervised machine learning: a first approach**
-   - Supervised learning
+   - The supervised learning problem
    - A distance-based method: k-NN
    - A rule-based method: Decision trees
    - Training a classification tree
 3. **Basic parametric models for regression and classification**
    - Linear regression
-   - Logistic regression
+   - Classification and logistic regression
-   - Nonlinear input transformations and regularization (not in draft yet)
+   - Polynomial regression and regularization
-   - Nonlinear parametric models (not in draft yet)
+   - Nonlinear retression and genearlized linear models (only partly completed)
 4. **Understanding, evaluating and improving the performance**
    - Expected new data error: performance in production
    - Estimating the expected new data error